 Once the time is up, the cooker will beep and the readout will switch to “LO:00.”
 This means that the Instant Pot has switched to its “Keep Warm” setting, which it does automatically at the end of the cook time.
 This is useful if you're not right there when the cook time ends and you want your food to stay warm for dinner.
 On “Keep Warm,” the timer counts up.

-If you are cooking something tender like snap peas, however, you don’t want them to overcook, so you can press “Cancel” once the cook time ends.
-See how the readout switches to “OFF”?
+If you are cooking something tender like snap peas, you don’t want them to overcook, so you can press “Cancel” once the cook time ends to stop the keep warm setting.
 Alternately, you can just unplug the cooker.

 How Do I Get Into This Thing When It’s at Pressure?

 Now you need to release the pressure.
 There are two ways: